Supercritical CO2 Extractor

 For larger producers who want to scale up capacity.

-Our CO2 Extractors are so easy to use we’ve seen one operator running NINE MACHINES at the same time!
+Our Supercritical CO2 extractors are so easy to use we’ve seen one operator running NINE MACHINES at the same time!

 - Solution configurations for phased growth

-- All processing equipment and extraction process, including 3rd-party products matched for quality and capacity
+- All processing equipment and extraction process, including 3rd-party laboratory tested products matched for quality and capacity

 - Documented Standard Operating Procedures (SOPs) for all processing steps